 Why talking to a client makes sense in keyword research

 The main objective behind keyword research to is to explore and find the alternative search terms that potential clients may use on the search engine when looking for a certain product, or a similar item.
 For example, a company that manufacturers ‘watches for men’ may inquire into related terms associated with the product, like ‘casual men watches’, ‘luxury watches’ and ‘hand watches for men’.
-In SEO, these are the short tail and long tail keywords.
+In SEO for B2B companies, these are the short tail and long tail keywords.
 Short tail keywords are made up of 1-2 words (example: watches), often general known for high competition.
 The long-tail keywords on the other hand feature 3 to 5 words (example: men’s silver luxury watches), but more targeted.

 The identification and use of related keywords can help individuals and business owners get better rankings in Google and other search engines.
 And the best way to do this is to talk directly to the client who understands the business and knows what customers want.
 Instead of researching for long hours, get insights from the clients on how they think and what they expect from the market.
 The intent is to predict what customers are looking for, and your clients certainly know it.